olgapombo/olgapombo.github.io/curriculum.md

 * Short-Term Fellowship at Communication and Arts School, São Paulo University (invited by Marilda de Lara), Brazil (September-October 2008).
 * Short-Term Fellowship at Faculty of Philosophy of Sevilla University (invited by Angel Napomuceno), Spain (February 2008).
 * Short-Term Fellowship, invited by Maison des Sciences de l' Homme, Paris, France (October 2009).
-* Short-Term Fellowship (funded by CFCUL), Technische Universität Darmstadt, Germany (October 2010).
+* Short-Term Fellowship at Technische Universität Darmstadt, Germany (funded by CFCUL) (October 2010).
 * Short-Term Fellowship at Tel Aviv University (invited by Marcelo Dascal), Israel (November 2010).
-* Short-Term Fellowship (funded by CFCUL), at Université de Lorraine, Nancy, France (July 2011).
+* Short-Term Fellowship at Université de Lorraine, Nancy, France (funded by CFCUL)(July 2011).
 * Short-Term Fellowship, invited by Complutense University of Madrid, Spain (November 2011).
 * Short-Term Fellowship, invited by Calouste Gulbenkian Foundation in France, Paris, France (December 2011).
 * Short-Term Fellowship at Ecole Normale Supérieure (invited by Claude Imbert), Paris (May 2012).
 * Short-Term Fellowship at École Superieur d'Arts Villa Arson (invited by Caroline Challan Belval), Nice, France (2013).
 * Short-Term Fellowship, invited by Faculty of Philosophy of the Complutense University of Madrid (November 2014).
-* Short-Term Fellowship (funded by CFCUL), at Ionian University, Corfu, Greece (May 2016)
+* Short-Term Fellowship at Ionian University, Corfu, Greece (funded by CFCUL)(May 2016)
 * Short-Term Fellowship at Pisa University and IASC Society (invited by Giovanni Scarafile), Pisa, Italy (October 2016).
 * Short-Term Fellowship at Sevilla University (invited by Fernando Contreras Medina), Spain (November 2016).
 * Short-Term Fellowship at Poznań University (invited by Katarzina Gan-Krzywoszynska), Poland (May 2017).
 * Short-Term Fellowship at University of Athens (invited by Stathis Psillos), Greece (Setember 2017).
 * Short-Term Fellowship at École des Mines Paris (invited by Vincent Bontems), France (Mai 2018).
 * Short-Term Fellowship at University of Sevilla (invited by Matthieu Fontaine), Spain (October 2018).
-* Short-Term Fellowship (funded by CFCUL) at Facultat de Filosofia of Universitat de Barcelona, Spain (September, 2019)
+* Short-Term Fellowship at Facultat de Filosofia of Universitat de Barcelona, Spain (funded by CFCUL) (September, 2019)
 * Short-Term Fellowship at Department of Humanities and Philosophy of the University of Florence (invited by Elena Castellani), Italy (October 2019)
-* Short-Term Fellowship (funded by CFCUL) at Amsterdam University, Holland (October 2019).
+* Short-Term Fellowship at Amsterdam University, Holland (funded by CFCUL)(October 2019).
 * Short-Term Fellowship at CNRS Besançon Observatory (invited by Sarah Carvallo), France (October 2022)